Jacob-AR-06/discordjs-modmail-bot/readme.md

 - Reload

 Users with `Manage Channel` permissions bypass the ticket claimer id check, this means they can force close / force transfer a ticket!
+The database is only used to save ticket data and blacklists, once a ticket is deleted the data in the database will as well.
+You can get **512mb** for free, that's enough for a this bot.

 ## Author